 No matter what kind of diet you adhere to, wholesome foods that provide real FUEL for our bodies are always healthier choices.
 That means eating more vegetables, fruits, whole grains, lean proteins, healthy fats, and eating less highly-processed foods, packaged snacks, and items with long ingredients lists.
 Even if a processed food is “vegan” or “gluten-free” (like a potato chip), it may not be a healthy choice.

 Be aware: most vegan meat substitutes and cheese substitutes are highly-processed soy products.
 Though soy is a plant-based ingredient, the extreme processing and additives make those foods not-so-fuel-filled choices (like we discussed in the DIY Processed Snacks episode)!
 They may be vegan, but they’re not doing our bodies many favors.
-Keep this in mind when eating out and looking for vegan options—often, vegan restaurant food is highly-processed or fried (which means unhealthy trans fats)!
+Keep this in mind when eating out and looking for vegan fast food options—often, vegan restaurant food is highly-processed or fried (which means unhealthy trans fats)!

 It’s very possible to make healthy choices as a vegan—even when dining out at a restaurant.
 If you’re considering a vegan diet, you can incorporate it into your healthy lifestyle.
 A vegan diet can be great for some people, and not for others.
 As with any healthy lifestyle, you’ve got to arm yourself with information and educate yourself!
 Do your research so you can make informed decisions about how to best nourish your body.